 SmartSDR Application Programming Interfaces (API)

 SmartSDR for the FLEX-6000 Signature Series radios offers a world of possibilities for software interfacing.
 For the first time in amateur radio history, a transceiver is completely controllable using standard Internet protocols: TCP/IP, UDP/IP, and VITA-49.
 With SmartSDR’s APIs it’s easy to integrate existing programs with the FLEX-6000 series transceivers or build new interfaces, control systems, or even new modes.
 The possibilities of what can be achieved are virtually limitless.
 The FlexRadio Application Developer Partner (FlexADP) Program provides resources and support to developers fashioning applications and mobile apps that work with the SmartSDR APIs.
-With enrollment in the FlexADP Program, developers enjoy access to pre-release versions of software, forums where software functionality can be discussed with other developers, and access to documentation and software resources for all of the SmartSDR API components.
+Beginning with enrollment in the FlexADP Program, developers enjoy access to pre-release versions of software, forums where software functionality can be discussed with other developers, and access to documentation and software resources for all of the SmartSDR API components.

 SmartSDR TCP/IP API